TheoAcker12/accessibility-content-testing/_episodes/formatting.md

 ## Underlined Text

 In WAVE, go from Contrast to Details to view information about errors and alerts.
-There will be several, but we are interested in any Underlined text alerts.
+There will be several, but we are interested in any **Underlined text** alerts.
 We can click on these to see what text is underlined that probably should not be.
 Hovering over or clicking on the icon (in the WAVE sidebar or on the page) outlines the text: underlined text should be avoided.

-If we are not sure why underlined text would be an issue, we can click on the "i" next to the icon in the WAVE sidebar, to see information about the alert in the reference tab.
-In this case, we see that underlines are associated with linked text.
-Underlining text that is not a link may confuse readers, and it may also obscure which parts of the content are actually links and which are not.

 > ## Exercise: Finding Underlined Text
 >